Search and Hit Enter

 An aerial view of a baking tray of gluten free bagels topped with FODMAP friendly everything bagel seasoning

-3. Vegetarian chilli
+3. Low FODMAP vegan chilli

 This vegetarian chilli is full bodied, full of flavour and convincingly meaty, all without meat or onion and garlic.